a_sync.a_sync.modifiers package

 Note

-primitives.Semaphore is a subclass of asyncio.Semaphore.
-Therefore, when the documentation refers to asyncio.Semaphore, it also includes primitives.Semaphore and any other subclasses.
+primitives.Semaphore implements the same API as asyncio.Semaphore.
+Therefore, when the documentation refers to asyncio.Semaphore, it also includes primitives.Semaphore and any other implementations that conform to the same interface.

 A dummy semaphore that does not enforce any concurrency limits.